If you’re interested in the idea of commercial rabbit business or cuniculture, then we’re here to help you out.

 Also, whatever method you choose, ensure that the blood is properly drained out before it is eaten.

 Utilizing Rabbit Manure

-This stuff is a great organic fertilizer — highly rich in nitrogen, phosphorous and potassium — the essential building blocks of any successful garden.
+This stuff is a great organic fertilizer — highly rich in nitrogen, phosphorus, and potassium — the essential building blocks of any successful garden.

 Rabbit manure is also a dry and odorless substance, so it’s easy to collect and distribute without a huge mess.

 The pellets will collect together in the bottom of the hutch, so gathering them is a breeze.
-Plus, you’ll get a ton of them.
+Plus, you’ll get a ton of them from your rabbit farm.
 Rabbits are great little poopers.

 Ultimately, with the great demand for commercial meat, raising rabbits is an increasingly promising opportunity.

 Aside from the relative ease in caring for them, their meat is extremely nutritious and quite tasty.